 What do we do?

-As we travelled around the Americas, we found huge differences in withdrawal / ATM service fees (from zero with Banco Pichincha in Ecuador to more than USD5 per transaction with RBC / Royal Bank of Canada in Trinidad and Tobago) and ATM withdrawal limits (from USD150 per transaction with Bank of St Lucia in St Lucia to more than USD600 with Banco Pichincha in Ecuador).
+As we travelled around the Americas, we found considerable differences in withdrawal / ATM service fees (from zero with Banco Pichincha in Ecuador to more than USD5 per transaction with RBC / Royal Bank of Canada in Trinidad and Tobago) and ATM withdrawal limits (from USD150 per transaction with Bank of St Lucia in St Lucia to more than USD600 with Banco Pichincha in Ecuador).

 Foreign Pensions